ananya20-s/sl-cc-churn/README.md

 - Data analysis to derive Business insights
 - Model Building and Evaluation
 - Cross Validation and Hyperparameter Tuning
-- Deploy the model using API on Flask
+- Deploy the model using Docker

 ## Next Steps
 Deploy the API on a Cloud based platform for better availability and scalibility.